—

 “Eight thirty.”
 Tone grumbled, glaring at Ren in disgust.
 “We’re getting pizza in a few minutes.
 Ren.”

-Ren abruptly stuffed the paint-smeared blanket he had tangled around his legs back inside his room after taking a moment to realize what Tone was addressing.
+Ren abruptly stuffed the paint-smeared blanket he had tangled around his legs back inside his room after the time necessary for him to process Tone’s implication had passed.
 “Don’t you go back to work tomorrow?”

 Race gave an extremely tired nod and collapsed her head back down on the bag, facing the opposite direction and suctioning the bag against her nose with each breath.
 Bekko ended his exercise with a roll that brought him back to his feet, brushing himself off and straightening his vest underneath his suitcoat.